emqx/emqx-docs/en_US/advanced/cli.md

 $ cd emqx1 && ./bin/emqx_ctl cluster force-leave emqx2@127.0.0.1
 ```

-It is Noted that EMQ X Broker does not support joining a node that is already in a cluster to another cluster.
+It is Noted that EMQX Broker does not support joining a node that is already in a cluster to another cluster.
 That is because this will cause the data of the two clusters to be inconsistent.
 However, it supports nodes that have joined the cluster to join another cluster after leaving the cluster.

 ## acl command